Prateek Sharma: Career

 He founded his production house in 2017 and Launched his first show Ek Deewaana Tha on Sony Entertainment Television.
-The show starred Vikram Singh Chauhan, Namik Paul, Amar Upadhyay, Donal Bisht, and so on.

 Moving in the horror genre, he produced episodic for &TV - Laal Ishq.
-He worked with several big names on this one - Prince Narula, Yuvika Choudhary, Sana Amin, Ankit Siwach, Helly Shah, Anuj Sachdeva, Krip Suri and many others.

 Post Laal Ishq he produced another supernatural thriller for ZeeTV called Manmohini starring Ankit Siwach, Garima Rathore and Reyhna Pandit.
-The show went on for a year and currently it's taken a leap and The new star cast consists of Karam Rajpal and Vaishali Thakkar.

 Post Manmohini, he went on to produce Sufiyana Pyaar Mera for Star Bharat with Helly Shah and Rajveer Shekhawat in the lead.
-Helly also played a double role in it.

-His latest offing is on Colors and is called Bahu Begum.
+His latest production, on Colors, is called Bahu Begum.
 It stars Arjit Taneja, Samiksha Jaiswal and Diana khan.
-It's a love triangle.

 He then worked on Beyhadh 2, the sequel to Beyhadh.
 It starred Jennifer Winget, Ashish Chowdhury and Shivin Narang.
 The show aired from 2 December 2019.
 It had an abrupt end due to the Coronavirus and lockdown.